ojarva/status.futurice.com/README.md

 On server running this site:

 * Install python and php.
 Configure apache2.
-* Install highlight (Debian/Ubuntu package "highlight")
+* Install highlight (Debian/Ubuntu package "highlight") and python-twitter
 * Install yui-compressor (after making changes to css/js, run make on top directory to create minified versions)

 On your RT server: